Paranormal Phenomena: Unexplained and Spooky Mysteries

 Ghaal (घाल)

 Do you remember the missiles in Hollywood movies—locked onto the target to destroy it?
+There you have it.

 Here’s how it works:

+It uses a familiar voice to deceive the victim.
 Ghaal can imitate anyone’s voice—a family member, a relative, a friend, or a neighbor.
-It calls the person by his name, and if that person replies with a yes, he gets killed.
+The Ghaal calls the person by his name, and if that person replies with a “yes,” he gets killed.

-Chhalawa (छलावा): A Mystical Supernatural Entity
+Chhalava (छलावा): A Deceitful Supernatural Entity

 “Chhal”—the Hindi word for Deceit.

-It’s a supernatural entity that can transform itself.
-It can take any shape or size—an old man, a woman, a beautiful girl, a rabbit, a goat, or a snake—anything!
-Hence the name Chhalawa—the deceitful entity.
+That’s where the term “Chhalava” comes from.
+Chhalava is a supernatural entity, kind of a “shape-shifter” who can take any shape—an old man, a woman, a beautiful girl, a rabbit, a goat, or a snake—anything!
+Hence the name Chhalava—a deceitful supernatural entity.

-Chhalawa is an unexplainable phenomenon that can confuse and disorient you like anything.
-But there’s something weird about it—I have never heard anybody claiming that a Chhalawa killed somebody.
+Chhalava is an unexplainable phenomenon that can confuse and disorient you like anything.
+But there’s something weird about it—I have never heard anybody claiming that a Chhalava killed somebody.
 Never.
+It seems that it scares people just for fun.

-Marriage of Ghosts (भूतों का ब्याह): An Otherworldy, Spooky Affair
+Marriage of Ghosts (भूतों का ब्याह): An Otherworldy, Spooky “Love Affair”

 Sound fascinating?